Jclouxdev/Projet-Dev-B3/README.md

 - Possibility to add categories in wishlist to receive (mail) notifications when new products with the right description are added to the shop.
 - Great filter and search system fault-proof.
-- Admins have access to stats to see the evolution of the quantity of offers by days...
+- Admins & Users have access to stats to see the evolution of the quantity of offers by days...

 ### Dream Feature :